-CAT’s nationally recognized kitten foster program provides temporary care for kittens too young for adoption and too vulnerable to be safely housed in the shelter.
-Once they are ready for adoption, foster kittens move into our adoption program.
-Foster homes are sometimes used for short-term care and treatment of adult cats too.
+CAT’s nationally recognized foster program provides temporary care for both kittens and cats.
+Most of our foster volunteers take in kittens that are too young for adoption and too vulnerable to be safely housed in the shelter.
+Some fosters also care for kittens and adult cats in need of behavior support or who are recovering from illness or injury.

-About 80 percent of the cats and kitten for adoption from CAT come from other shelters, rescue organizations, and veterinary clinics, including local county animal control services.
-We seek out and cultivate partnerships with other organizations to transfer at-risk cats and kittens into our shelter for adoption and care.
+About 80% of the cats and kittens for adoption from CAT come from other shelters, rescue organizations, and veterinary clinics, including local county animal control services.
+We seek out and cultivate partnerships with other organizations to transfer cats and kittens into our shelter for adoption and care.

 Our Nine Lives Transfer Partners include animal shelters and rescue groups in the Portland metro area, as well as others throughout Oregon and the Pacific Northwest.

 As our local and regional communities increase their lifesaving, we’re able to assist communities from outside these areas to have a positive impact for cats nationwide.

 CAT operates a thrift store in the Raleigh Hills neighborhood of Southwest Portland, Oregon.
 The CAT Thrift Store collects and resells donated new and gently used quality items to raise funds that support our cause.
 The Thrift Store also raises awareness about CAT, houses a”shelter ambassador” cat for adoption, and hosts and participates in community events to engage the public with our organization.